-Looking at Alibaba and Tencent Pictures, I see classic attempts to become dominant in still emerging Chinese entertainment (per the above framework) – but also attempts to solve the unpredictability problem through technology and data.
+Looking at Alibaba and Tencent Pictures, I see classic attempts to become dominant in still emerging Chinese entertainment (per the above points).
+But I also see attempts to solve the product unpredictability problem through technology and data.
 That’s what makes them so interesting.
-While Wanda and Huayi Brothers are doing fairly classic distribution and content strategies (per the above), Alibaba and Tencent are doing both the Hollywood and Silicon Valley approach to entertainment at the same time.
+While Wanda and Huayi Brothers are doing fairly classic distribution and content strategies, Alibaba and Tencent are doing both the Hollywood and Silicon Valley approach to entertainment at the same time.

 I will go into detail in this in Part 2.
 But I wanted to lay out a general framework for the industry to show why these two companies are so interesting.
 Part 2 will also be a lot less theory.